What is marketing communications strategy?

 For one, there were no “influencers” and “bloggers” in the 1990s.
-You pitched journalists and hoped they would mention you in their newspapers, radio stations and TV shows.
+You pitched journalists in the mainstream media and hoped they would mention you in their newspapers, radio stations and TV shows.

 Today, however, anyone with an audience can be a “press target”.
 A small blogger with a few thousand engaged followers is as legitimate a target as a big publication with a large but disengaged audience.

 Your search for press targets should take this into account.